-Nearly half a century after its creation, the Texas access to \$4.2 billion in funding so our policyholders Windstorm Insurance Association (TWIA) remains can rest assured that we are prepared to work with honored to provide "adequate windstorm and hail them to resolve their claims and get them on the insurance" to coastal Texas property owners that is path to recovery as quickly as possible.
-TWIA is not "necessary to the economic welfare of this state." only dedicated to promptly and fully paying claims, but to doing so with a commitment to service and devastating losses that a hurricane can bring.
+Legislators, TDI, and TWIA policyholders alike can be confident that TWIA is ready to respond to policyholders when they need it most.
+TWIA has access to \$4.03 billion in funding for the 2021 hurricane season, which means policyholders can rest assured we are prepared to work together with them to resolve their claims and get them on the path to recovery as quickly as possible.
+TWIA is not only dedicated to promptly and fully paying claims but doing so with a commitment to service and compassion for those Texans suffering from the devastating losses that a hurricane can bring.